 Green Smoke becomes Altria’s property after a deal for $110 Million

-The Big Tobacco giant Altria has set its mind on the Florida-based e-cig company Green Smoke.
+The Big Tobacco giant Altria has decided on the Florida-based e-cig company Green Smoke.
 The purchase will mark another milestone for the expansion of the Big Tobacco companies into the e-cig industry.

-Altria decided to enter the market, after Lorillard successfully purchased blu eCigs in 2012, and SkyCig in 2013.
-Green Smoke is currently the leading cig-a-like cigarette, and the purchase was estimated around $110 million.
+Altria decided to enter the market after Lorillard successfully purchased blu eCigs in 2012 and SkyCig in 2013.
+Green Smoke is currently the leading cig-a-like cigarette, and the purchase was estimated at around $110 million.

-Altria, even though the US most dominant tobacco company, has demonstrated slow progress into the e-cig market.
-It appears that they were more focused on creating their own e-cigarette, MarkTen, which was launched in August last year.
-MarkTen, however, proved to be more of a “disposable brand” and hasn’t made great impact on the e-cig industry.
+Although the US's most dominant tobacco company, Altria has demonstrated slow progress in the e-cig market.
+They were more focused on creating their e-cigarette, MarkTen, which launched in August last year.
+MarkTen, however, proved to be more of a “disposable brand” and hasn’t significantly impacted the e-cig industry.

-The deal is a sensible investment for Altria, who made more than $24.5 billion in revenues last year, and a pretty sweet deal for the Green Smoke company, as well.
+The deal is a sensible investment for Altria, who made more than $24.5 billion in revenues last year, and a pretty sweet deal for the Green Smoke company.

-RJ Reynolds decided to manufacture their own e-cigarette, and Vuse entered the market as a technologically-advanced product with microprocessor that ensures consistent vapor production and nicotine delivery.
-However, the device is available only in the Denver area and currently RJ are selling only two starter kits.
+RJ Reynolds decided to manufacture their e-cigarette, and Vuse entered the market as a technologically-advanced product with a microprocessor that ensures consistent vapor production and nicotine delivery.
+However, the device is available only in the Denver area, and currently, RJ is selling only two starter kits.

-Lorillard was the first to enter the e-cig market in 2012 with the purchase of the blu eCig.
-They seemed pretty eager to get involved and seemingly prefer to build onto already established and successful business products, such as SkyCig.
+Lorillard was the first to enter the vape kits market in 2012 by purchasing the blu eCig.
+They seemed eager to get involved and seemingly preferred to build on already established and successful business products, such as Skyrim.

-British American tobacco launched Vype, their own e-cig, in September 2013.
-Vype is equipped with UK-made liquid which is a guarantee for top quality, and its cigarette-like-appearance targets it mainly to smokers, who are just making the switch.
+British American Tobacco launched Vype, their e-cig, in September 2013.
+Vype is equipped with UK-made liquid, which guarantees top quality, and its cigarette-like appearance targets mainly smokers who are just making the switch.

-Finally, Imperial tobacco, who haven’t entered the e-cig market yet, plan to do it in the following year.
+Finally, Imperial Tobacco, which hasn’t entered the e-cig market yet, plans to do it in the following year.
 They have already purchased intellectual property from Chinese e-cig company Dragonite and are working on their product.